Evening primrose oil (EPO)

 Pregnant and breastfeeding women should ask their doctors before taking EPO.

-If you are currently being treated with any of the following medications, you should not use EPO without first talking to your health care provider.
+If you are currently being treated with any of the following medications, you should not use EPO without first talking to your doctor.

 Blood pressure medications -- EPO may lower blood pressure in some people, although researchers aren't sure.
 If you take medications to treat high blood pressure, ask your doctor before taking EPO.